Opens submission form (5-10 minutes)

 Do I need to have my final work completed before submitting the registration form?

+Do I need to have my final work completed before submitting the registration form?
 No. Think of this form as registering your contribution and sharing a draft or work-in-progress.
-We want to know what you're working on so we can support you through workshops and curatorial feedback.
-Your rough draft, partial story, or work-in-progress images are welcome at this stage.
+We want to know what you're working on.
+Your rough draft, partial story, or work-in-progress images are welcome.
+Submissions received by March 31 receive full curatorial support and story development.
+Submissions received April 1-30 are reviewed for inclusion with limited feedback due to installation timeline.

 The Process